Damlayuksel/Blockchain-Solidity-Project/README.md

 # FeeCollector Smart Contract DApp

 **FeeCollector Smart Contract** is a decentralized application (DApp) built on the Ethereum blockchain.
 This project consists of a smart contract designed to collect fees and a frontend interface that allows users to interact with the contract.
-The contract is deployed using Remix IDE, and the frontend is built using JavaScript.
+The contract is deployed using Remix IDE, and the frontend is built using JavaScript, HTML, and CSS.

 ## Features